damianesteban/auth0-react-mantine-typescript-vite/README.md

 # Auth0 with React, Mantine, TypeScript, and Vite

 This is s simple demo app for Auth0 with React, Mantine, TypeScript, and Vite.
+It is an early iteration of the Pawesome Frontend.

 ---